tarwn/BasicAzureStorageSDK/README.md

 are optional in the documentation are optional in the client.
 If there is only a limited set of input options allowed, an enum will exist that has those options.

-Currently PutBlob is an exception, as it has been split into a PutBlockBlob and PutPageBlob so there is no confusion over whether a parameter is optional because it is optional for the blob type you are operating on or because it is only valid for the opposite type.
+*PutBlob* Currently PutBlob is an exception, as it has been split into a PutBlockBlob and PutPageBlob.
+In the API, some of the parameters are truly optional and some are only optional depending on which flavor you are uploading, so I chose to split it into two methods so that only the truly optional parameters would be optional and the ones that are type dependeant are not available for the opposite call.

 _Responses_